-Table 8 compares the direct and hybrid versions of the mobile monitoring method.
+Table 5 compares the direct and hybrid versions of the mobile monitoring method.

-Method Advantages Disadvantages Current Status Fully Calibrated Mobile Can be used as an Calibration is costly DRI and CE- Monitor independent replacement and difficult to CERT have method for finding emission implement undertaken a factors series of tests for Reduces uncertainty the calibration of the TRAKER and associated with spatial and SCAMPER temporal representation mobile monitoring One calibration factor can be systems used when a system design - is constant Mobile Monitor indirectly Reduces cost of Increased uncertainty Unpublished calibrated to the AP-42 implementation and is less in calibration to a method in method labor intensive non-reference process of Cives better enotial and method development Gives better spatial and temporal representation than AP-42 silt loading sampling Unicalibrated Mobile Decreased uncertainty in Does not produce a Unpublished Monitor used to find choosing representative AP- calibration factor for method in representative spots for AP- 42 silt loading sample future use with the process of 42 silt loading sampling locations mobile monitor development
+Method Advantages Disadvantages Current Status Fully Calibrated Mobile Monitor Can be used as an independent replacement method for finding emission factors Reduces uncertainty associated with spatial and temporal representation One calibration factor can be used when a system design is constant Calibration is costly and difficult to implement DRI and CE- CERT have undertaken a series of tests for the calibration of the TRAKER and SCAMPER mobile monitoring systems Mobile Monitoring indirectly calibrated to the AP-42 method Reduces cost of implementation and is less labor intensive Gives better spatial and temporal representation than AP-42 silt loading sampling Increased uncertainty in calibration to a non-reference method Unpublished method in process of development Uncalibrated Mobile Monitor used to find representative Decreased uncertainty in choosing representative AP- Does not produce a calibration factor for Unpublished method in spots for AP-42 silt loading sampling 42 silt loading sample locations future use with the mobile monitor process of development

-Table 8.
+Table 5.
 Mobile Monitoring Method Comparisons

-Although more costly to implement, a fully calibrated mobile monitor as an independent emission characterization method is preferred because it eliminates the spatial and temporal representation problems of silt loading determination as well as the safety concerns of the traditional method.
+Although more costly to implement, a fully calibrated mobile monitor as an independent emission characterization method is preferred because it eliminates the spatial and temporal representation problems of silt loading determination as well as the safety concerns of the traditional methods.
 If the mobile monitor remains available for use over a period of years, it represents the least costly option while producing the most accurate results.

 In preparing transportation plans and programs, mobile monitoring would be used to characterize the emission factors for existing roadways in the geographical area of interest.
 Test roads segments would be selected with land use, traffic loads and roadway designs that are similar to the roads specified in the transportation project.
 Ideally, the tests would be performed in the same locality (e.g., metropolitan area) where the transportation project is being considered.
-The mobile monitoring test results would be used in performing emission calculations to determine the emission impacts of the transportation program, following the standard emission inventory calculation procedures.
+The mobile monitoring test results would be used in performing emission calculations to determine the emission impacts of the transportation project, following the standard emission inventory calculation procedures.